phil-inc/phil-us-hugo/README.md

 hugo add privacy.md
 ```

 This will create `content/privacy.md`.
 The file's content will be in markdown format.
+The url will be https://phil.us/privacy.

 The page can also be in html format.

 ```
-hugo add privary.html
+hugo add privacy.html
 ```

 ### Adding Press Release